Kushagraag07/pre-task/README.md

 - Prometheus metrics: `GET /metrics` (Prometheus client used in `app.py`).
 - Structured logging configured in `app_logging.py`.

-Phase 2 — Infrastructure as Code (IaC)
-Understood --- here is your **complete, fully rewritten Phase-2 README**, including the new **podmonitoring.yaml** section **with NO omissions, NO gaps, NO skipped parts**.\
-Everything is included top to bottom, fully detailed, clean, professional, and ready to use.

-Phase 2 --- Infrastructure as Code (IaC) & Google Cloud SQL Setup

-Phase 2 focuses on deploying the application built in **Phase 1** onto **Google Cloud Platform (GCP)** using a fully automated and secure **Infrastructure as Code (IaC)** approach.
-All infrastructure --- VPC networks, GKE Autopilot cluster, Cloud SQL PostgreSQL instance, IAM permissions, container registry, and Kubernetes manifests --- is created and managed using **Terraform** and **Kubernetes YAML files**.

-The goal of this phase is to transition the backend application into a **cloud-native, secure, scalable, and observable** environment.

 🧠 Learning Objectives
 ----------------------